What Mac should I buy?

 • Mac Pro — for the multimedia professional who needs lots of internal expansion

-No home user needs one of these expensive machines for anything but bragging rights.
+• No home user needs one of these expensive machines for anything but bragging rights.
 It is identical to the Mac Studio with M2 Ultra, except that it includes lots of expansion: 6 PCIe ports, 2 additional Thunderbolt 4 ports, an additional 10Gb Ethernet, an additional HDMI port, and an additional USB-A port.
 Considering that a Mac Studio with the exact same processor is $3,999, you'll have to decide if that extra expansion ability is worth an additional $3,000.
-Be aware that the current model runs an M2 chip which is getting a little older.
-We might see an M4 model spring 2025.
+Be aware that the current model runs an M2 chip which is several years old.

 Model Base Price Chip Options Memory Options Storage Options Ports Internal Expansion